THOMASELOVE/431-classes-2024/class18/README.md

 I'll spend a few minutes on the [538 model of the US elections](https://projects.fivethirtyeight.com/2024-election-forecast/) that conclude next Tuesday.

+## And Then There Were None

+The first two performances went very well.
+If you'd like to see the play, which continues on Fridays and Saturdays at 7:30 for the next three weeks, visit <https://www.auroracommunitytheatre.com/> for tickets.

 ## One Last Thing

 Can you guess the Graph? <https://www.graphs.world/>